VNNLIB/Benchmarks/README.md

   * 'extract_compress_files_python.py': A script for extracting .gz files and compressing .onnx and .vnnlib files.
   * 'extract_files_windows.bat: A batch file for extracting .gz files on Windows.
   * 'gen_instance.py: A script for generating a custom instances.csv file based on the provided arguments.
 This allows you to create a personalized benchmark tailored to your needs, such as focusing on a specific architecture or a particular layer.
+  * nns.csv: A CSV file used by gen_instance.py.
+  * expected_results.csv: A CSV file that provides a list of expected results for instances specified by {model.onnx, property.vnnlib}.
+These results are sourced from VNNCOMP results for the years 2022, 2023, and 2024.

 ## Download architectures